ltelab/disdrodb/CONTRIBUTING.rst

 code to be committed complies with black’s format style.

 In case that the commit is aborted, you only need to run black agains you code.
-This can be done by running ``black .`` or ``pre-commit run --all-files``.
-The latter is recommended since it indicates if the commit contained any formatting errors (that are automatically corrected).
+This can be done by running ``pytest disdrodb`` or  ``black .``  or    ``ruff check .``

 .. note::
-	To maintain consitency, we use Black version `22.8.0` (as defined into `.pre-commit-config.yaml`).
-Make sure to stick to version.
+	To maintain consitency, please use version and configuration defined into `.pre-commit-config.yaml`).

+The can also be done with  ``pre-commit run --all-files``.
+This is recommended since it indicates if the commit contained any formatting errors (that are automatically corrected).

+More info on pre-commit and CI tools in the Code quality ans testing section  `Code quality and testing section <#code-quality-control-and-testing>`__